shajirhaider/ayvu-cli/README.md

 # cli_with_go
-cli using cobra and go <br>
+CLI using Cobra and Go <br>
 prerequisite: GOLANG must be installed on the machine.
-To run the cli just clone the project and run from your terminal
+To run the CLI just clone the project and run from your terminal
 ### go install

-then open the terminal from any directory  and type
+then,open the terminal from any directory and type
 ### ayvu-cli say hello

-for printing the text
+for printing any text
 ### ayvu-cli say hello -n [YOUR NAME or any text]

 example: